Michelle Obama: 2008 presidential campaign

 The presidential campaign was Obama's first exposure to the national political scene; she was considered the least famous of the candidates' spouses.
 Early in the campaign, she told anecdotes about Obama family life; however, as the press began to emphasize her sarcasm, she toned it down.

 New York Times op-ed columnist Maureen Dowd wrote:

 I wince a bit when Michelle Obama chides her husband as a mere mortal – a comic routine that rests on the presumption that we see him as a god ...
 But it may not be smart politics to mock him in a way that turns him from the glam JFK into the mundane Gerald Ford, toasting his own English muffin.
 If all Senator Obama is peddling is the Camelot mystique, why debunk this mystique?

-Obama speaks at the 2008 Democratic convention.

 On the first night of the 2008 Democratic National Convention, Craig Robinson introduced his younger sister.
 She delivered her speech, during which she sought to portray herself and her family as the embodiment of the American Dream.
 Obama said she and her husband believe "that you work hard for what you want in life, that your word is your bond, and you do what you say you're going to do, that you treat people with dignity and respect, even if you don't know them, and even if you don't agree with them."
 She also emphasized loving her country, likely responding to criticism for having said that she felt "proud of her country for the first time".
 The first statement was seen as a gaffe.
 Her keynote address was largely well-received and drew mostly positive reviews.
 A Rasmussen Reports poll found that her favorability among Americans reached 55%, the highest for her.

 On an October 6, 2008, broadcast, Larry King asked Obama if the American electorate was past the Bradley effect.
 She said her husband's winning the nomination was a fairly strong indicator that it was.
 The same night she was interviewed by Jon Stewart on The Daily Show, where she deflected criticism of her husband and his campaign.
 On Fox News' America's Pulse, E. D. Hill referred to the fist bump shared by the Obamas the night he clinched the Democratic presidential nomination, describing it as a "terrorist fist jab".
 Hill was taken off air, and the show was canceled.